victor9797/blog-app/README.md

-# A simple Blog App with the MERN stack.
+# A simple Blog App with the MERN stack to learn more about Mongo DB.

 SPA Pages to add